gabbo89/EEA2024-2025/docs/3a6_multivariate_analysis.md

 **Figure 10:** Contribution of original variables to the principal components (dimensions)

-Barplot conveying this information can be produced with the following functions, where the “axes” parameter indicates the principal component:
+Barplot conveying this information can be produced with the following functions, where the *axes* parameter indicates the principal component:

 ```r
 # Contributions of variables to PC1